 We heard the young girl crying from a distance, even through the howling wind and mid-July snowstorm on Besseggen Ridge, in Norway’s mountainous Jotunheimen National Park.
-As we caught up with the family of five, I saw that she was maybe eight or nine years old—about the age of my daughter—crying inconsolably and repeating one word over and over: “Cold!
+As we caught up with the family of five, I saw that she was maybe eight or nine years old—about the age my daughter was then—crying inconsolably and repeating one word over and over: “Cold!
 Cold!”

 We stopped to ask if they were all right.
 I looked them over.
 The parents and two teenage boys were dressed for the extreme weather in good boots, enough insulation, and shells.
 The young girl, inexplicably, wore open-top rubber boots, tights, and the kind of winter jacket you’d buy in Wal-Mart, with a hood that would not even stay on her head in the wind.
 (See my reviews of kids’ outdoor gear and clothing.)
 She walked very slowly, stopping frequently even as her parents tried to coax her along.
 It was easy to see she was hypothermic and only getting colder.

 The father peppered us with questions about the route ahead and the distance to the next hut, Memurubu—which was several miles farther.
 But bizarrely, he seemed to decide that his family should press on based on the fact that my companions and I intended to hike through the storm—three adults fully prepared for the conditions and moving at a pace that would get us there by late afternoon.